microsoft/onnxruntime/docs/how-to/quantization.md

 U8S8 can be faster than U8U8 for low end ARM64 and no difference on accuracy.
 There is no difference for high end ARM64.

 ## Transformer-based models
-We have specific optimization for transformer-based models, like QAttention for quantization of attention layer.
+There are specific optimization for transformer-based models, like QAttention for quantization of attention layer.
 In order to leverage those specific optimization, you need to optimize your models with [Transformer Model Optimization Tool](https://github.com/microsoft/onnxruntime/tree/master/onnxruntime/python/tools/transformers) before quantizing the model.

-We have a [notebook](https://github.com/microsoft/onnxruntime/tree/master/onnxruntime/python/tools/quantization/notebooks/bert) that demonstrates the E2E process.
+This [notebook](https://github.com/microsoft/onnxruntime/tree/master/onnxruntime/python/tools/quantization/notebooks/bert) demonstrates the E2E process.

 ## Quantization on GPU
 Hardware suppor is required to achieve better performance with quantization on GPUs.
-You need a device that supports Tensor Core int8 computation, like T4, A100.
+You need a device that support Tensor Core int8 computation, like T4, A100.
 Older hardware won't get benefit.

-We leverage TRT EP for quantization on GPU.
+ORT leverage TRT EP for quantization on GPU now.
 Different with CPU EP, TRT takes in full precision model and calibration result for inputs.
 It decides how to quantize with their own logic.
 The overall procedure to leverage TRT EP quantization is:
 - Implement a [CalibrationDataReader](https://github.com/microsoft/onnxruntime/blob/07788e082ef2c78c3f4e72f49e7e7c3db6f09cb0/onnxruntime/python/tools/quantization/calibrate.py).
 - Compute quantization parameter with calibration data set.
 Our quantization tool supports 2 calibration methods: MinMax and Entropy.
 Note: In order to include all tensors from the model for better calibration, please run symbolic_shape_infer.py first.
 Please refer to[here](https://www.onnxruntime.ai/docs/reference/execution-providers/TensorRT-ExecutionProvider.html#sample) for detail.
 - Save quantization parameter into a flatbuffer file